-Never transfer money before signing a lease.
+Never transfer money before signing a lease as a tenant.
 A landlord would never ask you to transfer money before signing a lease.
-If the lease is not signed by both parties, you nothing to prove your agreement.
+If the lease is not signed by both parties (tenant and landlord), you have nothing to prove your agreement.
 Even after getting a lease, we recommend that you doublecheck the information on the landlord in the lease, to make sure it corresponds to what you have been informed.

 Never pay in cash and never pay under the table.
 It is crucial that all your transactions are documented and can be traced.
 Likewise, we recommend you only transfer money via services where you can reverse the transaction.

 You may also like: 10 things to be aware of when moving in a new apartment (In Denmark)